-We have audited the consolidated financial statements of Sigma Alimentos, S. A. de C. V. and Subsidiaries (the "Company"), which comprise the consolidated statements of financial position as of December 31, 2023, 2022 and 2021, the consolidated statements of income, the consolidated statements of comprehensive income (loss), the consolidated statements of changes in stockholders' equity and the consolidated statements of cash flows for the years then ended, and the notes to the consolidated financial statements, including a summary of material accounting policies.
+We have audited the consolidated financial statements of Sigma Alimentos, S. A. de C. V. and Subsidiaries (the "Company"), which comprise the consolidated statements of financial position as of December 31, 2024, 2023 y 2022, the consolidated statements of income, the consolidated statements of comprehensive income (loss), the consolidated statements of changes in stockholders' equity and the consolidated statements of cash flows for the years then ended, and the notes to the consolidated financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company, as of December 31, 2023, 2022 and 2021, and their consolidated financial performance and their consolidated cash flows for the years then ended, in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Sigma Alimentos, S. A. de C. V. and Subsidiaries, as of December 31, 2024, 2023 and 2022, and their consolidated financial performance and their consolidated cash flows for the years then ended, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.